 - Flu vaccine will not give you the flu!
 The shot is a vaccine that helps protect you against the seasonal flu virus.

 - The best way to prevent the flu is to get the flu vaccine each year.
-The vaccine takes one to two weeks to start working and is 70 to 90 percent effective in preventing the seasonal flu.
+The vaccine takes one to two weeks to start working.
+Vaccination has been shown to have many benefits including reducing the risk of flu illnesses, hospitalizations and even the risk of flu-related death in children.

 - Children can catch the flu more often than adults but they usually aren’t as sick.
 Parents should keep their sick children at home so they do not spread the flu to others.